-This is a mixed strain that I collect every year.
-About a decade ago I started with Hungarian Blue Breadseed poppy, then added a dark red variety into the mix.
+This is a mixed strain that we collect every year.
+About a decade ago it started with Hungarian Blue Breadseed poppy, then we added a dark red variety into the mix.
 So, the strain isn't "pure" per se, but it's continuing to move into a dark purple color as we selectively harvest seed each year.

 Poppies are tough plants!
 I usually surface sow seeds each January, sprinkling onto the frozen ground.
-Nearly every seed germinates by February, and I thin them out in March.
+Nearly every seed germinates by February, and they are thinned out in March.